 The rows at the top belong to the Iris Setosa class.
 The rows at the bottom belong to the Iris Virginica class.
 This is just the way the observations are ordered in the csv data set from which the dataframe is created.

-pandas objects have a set of common mathematical and statistical methods.
+objects have a set of common mathematical and statistical methods.
 Most of these methods produce a single value such as the mean or the max or standard deviation.
-Multiple summary statistics can be obtained in one go using the describe() method.
-By default, the descriptive statistics on pandas objects excludes missing value.
+Multiple summary statistics can be obtained in one go using the describe()

 Note that the summary statistics below are for the data set as a whole.
 Later I look at the descriptive statistics by class or species of iris plant.

-The pandas describe function shows the following:
+function shows the following:

-• The max shows the maximum of the values and the min shows the minimum of the values.
+shows the maximum of the values and themin

-• The mean shows the mean or average of the values (the sum of data values divided by total number of values), the std shows the standard deviation (a measure of the dispersion or spread of the data) of the observations.
+shows the mean or average of the values (the sum of data values divided by total number of values), thestd

-• The describe function also shows the 25th, 50th and 75th percentiles.
+function also shows the 25th, 50th and 75th percentiles.
 The 25th percentile shows the percentage of values falling below that percentile.
-The 50th percentile shows the same information as the median would, that is where 50% of the values fall above and 50% fall below the value.
+The 50th percentile shows the same information as the median would, that is where 50% of the values fall above and 50% fall below the value. - The various statistics that are generated from the

 print("The number of null or missing values in the iris dataframe for each column: ")